idptools/metapredict/README.md

 	meta.predict_disorder_domains_from_external_scores("MKAPSNGFLPSSNEGEKKPINSQLWHACAGPLV", minimum_folded_domain = 60)

 **Altering gap_closure -**
 The gap closure defines the largest gap that would be closed.
-Gaps here refer to a scenario in which you have two groups of disordered residues seprated by a 'gap' of not disordered residues.
-In general large gap sizes will favour larger contiguous IDRs.
-It's worth noting that gap_closure becomes relevant only when minimum_region_size becomes very small (i.e. < 5) because really gaps emerge when the smoothed disorder fit is "noisy", but when smoothed gaps are increasingly rare.
+Gaps here refer to a scenario where you have two groups of disordered residues separated by a 'gap' of not disordered residues.
+In general large gap sizes will favor larger contiguous IDRs.
+It's worth noting that gap_closure becomes relevant only when minimum_region_size becomes very small (i.e., < 5) because gaps really emerge when the smoothed disorder fit is "noisy", but when smoothed, gaps are increasingly rare.
 Default=10.

 **Example**